CL 9: Intellectual property

 The product's name "Core" caused confusion in the marketplace with electronic and software from another well-known company.
 "Core" is a domestic and international registered trademark of Core International, Inc, now owned by Sony, for computers, computer peripherals, and computer programs.
 After a legal settlement, the product was to be renamed and already manufactured items were to carry a disclaimer notice informing users it was not from Core International, Inc.

 The technology for CORE was patented by Wozniak and Charles H. Van Dusen, a CL 9 employee, for CL 9.
 United States Patent number 4918439 was filed on October 5, 1988, and expired in 2005.

 Successor company

 The CORE remote control was marketed by Robert Retzlaff and David Peters of Celadon.
 "The Celadon company later took over the CORE in 1991 and renamed it the PIC-100 after CL 9 closed its doors in 1988.
 It marketed the PIC-100 until they updated it as the PIC-200—this used FLASH technology."

 Company sale

 Sale of the business, technology, and patents was negotiated in 1988.
 "CL 9's product, called Core, can operate stereo, television, and other video equipment from a single, hand-held unit, but sales have been slow because of lower-priced units from established consumer electronics companies."
 Wozniak planned to act on his lifelong goal of teaching elementary school.
 Martin Spergel was CL 9's president and chief executive at the time of the sale.

+Photo of the CORE remote control.